Comparative Law Final Exam

 Print and Back-Up your work regularly.
 Because computers crash, disks get “fried,” and laptops get stolen, I urge you to be careful with your exam.
 Print drafts of your answers regularly and backup your work on a regular basis as well.
 One way to keep copies is to send e-mail to yourself with the exam attached.

 Use Exam Numbers Only.
 Do not include your name in the answers, use your examination numbers only.
 Each page of your answers must bear your examination number.
-Because the exams are collected by the Exam Coordinator, be sure to include our course title, and my name on the first page of your answer, to ensure that the document is routed properly.
+Because the exams are collected by the Office of the Dean, be sure to include our course title, and my name on the first page of your answer, to ensure that the document is routed properly.

 ANSWER FORMAT.
-Your answer must be printed on letter-sized paper, in double spaced lines, with a left margin of no less than two (2) inches (I use the left margin to write grading notes, hence the need to have that margin be a bit larger) and one (1) inch margins for those remaining.
+Your answer must be printed on letter-sized paper, in double spaced lines, with one (1) inch margins all around.
 Typeface should be 12-14 points.
-There is no length limitation on your answer.

 TIME MANAGEMENT.
-I will hand out this exam on the last day of classes, as required by faculty rules.
+I will hand out this exam on the last day of classes.
 I also want to afford you the choice of turning in your answer when it is most convenient to you, prior to the final due date.
 But this is not an invitation for you to engage in weeks of research and writing.
 This is one exam of the many you will take this semester.
 As a general guide, I would estimate that no more than three days should be spent in researching, drafting and revising your answer.

 ANSWERS GENERALLY.
 You are required to provide more comparative examples, details, and more analysis than would be required in a closed book, time-limited exam.
 This analysis should show your command of the material we addressed in class.
 In drafting your answers, please keep in mind that I want you to do at least four things:

-- 1) Show that you have a command of the material we covered in class that is pertinent to your answer.
+1) Show that you have a command of the material we covered in class that is pertinent to your answer.
 To this end, provide references to our casebook, web postings, and to your notes of our class discussion.
 References should be simple and straight-forward.
-Page numbers for our casebook, accompanied by the prefix “CB-”, e.g., page 111 in our casebook is “CB-111”.
+Page numbers for our materials should be identified by Handout and page number or alternately by references to the PDF file that I sent to all members of the class (“PDF-[page no.]” will be fine).
 The date of a class session is enough to identify your notes, the appropriate web-notes section may be identified as it is described in the syllabus.

-- 2) Appropriately identify your sources in your answer.
+2) Appropriately identify your sources in your answer.
 All sources must be identified and textual citations must be properly set-off within quotation marks of in block indents.
+Please be mindful of the plagiarism warning included earlier.
 Footnotes and parentheticals are allowed, but you may not use endnotes.
 You may use a bibliography to identify sources outside of our class materials as well.

-- 4) Finally, you should discuss the factual or legal factors disclosed by your research in a thoughtful and original manner that shows your command of the material related to our course.
+4) Finally, you should discuss the factual or legal factors disclosed by your research in a thoughtful and original manner that shows your command of the material related to our course.
 This last part is especially important if you wish to earn a high grade.
+Remember the themes, perspectives and emphasis of our class discussions.